-Network Security – A term that describes that the policies and procedures implemented to avoid the hacking and exploitation of a network and its resources.
+Network Security – A term that describes the policies and procedures implemented to avoid the hacking and exploitation of a network and its resources.

-Next Generation Firewall – A Next Generation Firewall is an integrated network platform that combines a traditional firewall capabilities with other filtering functionalities such as deep packet inspection (DPI), an intrusion prevention, and other techniques.
+Next Generation Firewall – A Next Generation Firewall is an integrated network platform that combines traditional firewall capabilities with other filtering functionalities such as deep packet inspection (DPI), intrusion prevention, and other techniques.